el-hult/CarOde/readme.md

 # Installation

-I did not check that this method is portable to other OS'es, but this is what I did...
+The steps below work on my Windows 10 machine, but I am quite certain that you need to do something else on other OS'es.

-I ran `conda install -c conda-forge mingw lapack blas` to get gfortran, blas and lapack.
+I ran `conda install -c conda-forge mingw lapack blas` to get gfortran, blas and lapack installed into my `base` conda environment.

 The ODEPACK library files is located in `odepack_scipy` is simply the source files from scipy https://github.com/scipy/scipy/tree/a06cc0da56df9741105eedcd160b77f6f08236e1/scipy/integrate/odepack .
-Compile then by running
+Compile them by running
 ```powershell
 rm bin -recurse -force
 mkdir bin